-It is important for patients with rheumatoid arthritis (RA) to be brushing, flossing, and seeing your Shelby Charter Township dentist regularly.
-It is very important to work with your doctors to find out what works best for you.
-People who have both gum disease and RA should have an informed care team comprised of both a physician and a periodontist.
+It is essential for patients with rheumatoid arthritis (RA) to be brushing, floss, and see your Shelby Charter Township dentist regularly.
+Working with your doctors to find out what works best for you is very important.
+People with gum disease and RA should have an informed care team comprised of a physician and a periodontist.
 If you don’t have a periodontist, you should get an evaluation from your dentist every year to monitor the status of your gums.
-Research has found that when patients with RA successfully treat gum disease, pain and other symptoms get better.
+Research has found that pain and other symptoms improve when patients with RA successfully treat gum disease.

 For patients with RA, one must pay close attention to oral health, schedule regular dental exams, eat healthily, and always brush and floss.
 If you have trouble taking care of your teeth due to stiff, painful hands or jaws, speak to your dentist or therapist about ways to make dental care easier.
 Here are some tips as to how you can make dental care easier to manage:

 - Toothbrush: add a tennis ball or bicycle grip to handle your toothbrush better

 - Floss: experiment with different types of floss

 - Toothpaste: using toothpaste in a pump may be easier for you than the toothpaste you have to squeeze